MetaMask/metamask-docs/services/reference/ethereum/quickstart.md

     npm i node-fetch
     ``````

-1. Create your Javascript file and copy the following code:
+1. Create your JavaScript file and copy the following code:

     Replace `YOUR-API-KEY` with your actual Infura API key.